 Professional GoTo mounts would be a much better investment of your money.
 These mounts have prices that average $1,280 from the major brands, and you can add any telescope to them typically with a dovetail adapter.
 This would be your deep space object (DSO) astrophotography need for longevity and stability giving you back your money’s worth over time if you use it that is.
 This is the beast I am saving up for.
 It can handle a 44lb payload and is timing belt driven.
 This is the current price on Amazon for the Sky-Watcher EQ6-R

-What Are The Caveats?
+What Are The Caveats of a GoTo Scope?

 GOTO telescopes significantly vary in price depending on the quality of the mount, be it the material, motors, the telescope if included, or even its onboard object database.
 Depending on your experience and skill in finding celestial objects by yourself, those high-end GoTo telescopes can undoubtedly be worth the price.